Open Inventor

 • use them for further processing

-Open Inventor presents a programming model based on a 3D scene database which consists of various nodes.
-Each node holds a piece of information and is composed of a set of data elements, called fields, that describes the parameters of the node.
-The collection of nodes for representation is called scene graph.
-Note that you should define properties before shapes, because otherwise you will not see any effect of this properties.
+Open Inventor presents a programming model based on a 3D scene database consisting of various nodes.
+Each node holds a piece of information and is composed of a set of data elements called fields, which describe the parameters of the node.
+The collection of nodes used for representation is called a scene graph.
+Note that you should define properties before shapes; otherwise, you will not see any effect from these properties.

 Open Inventor in MeVisLab

-In MeVisLab most of the Inventor nodes are represented by modules, and the modules are organized like the nodes in Inventor, i.e. we have a cube operator for the cube node, a material module for the material node etc. See ‘Modules’ to get an idea of our module concept.
+In MeVisLab, most of the Open Inventor nodes are represented by modules, which are organized similarly to the nodes in Open Inventor; for example, there is a cube module for the cube node, a material module for the material node, etc. Refer to ‘Modules’ to gain an understanding of our module concept.

-This concept provides fast and easy programming, the user is not required to know C++ programming, OpenGL and so on.
-The only thing to be done is to input the parameters of the module, that means to parametrize the fields of the node (but there are default values, too).
-You can find more about this in the next chapter: ‘Scene Graph’.
+This concept enables fast and easy programming, requiring no prior knowledge of C++, OpenGL, or similar technologies.
+The only task is to input the parameters of the module, which means parameterizing the fields of the node (though default values are also available).
+You can learn more about this in the next chapter: ‘Scene Graph.’

-Using Open Inventor in MeVisLab does not require C++ coding, so this concept avoids typing mistakes and compiling errors, you can quickly see a result on the screen and easy change the parameters of the object(s) without new compiling.
+Using Open Inventor in MeVisLab does not require C++ coding, which helps avoid typing mistakes and compiling errors.
+You can quickly see results on the screen and easily change the parameters of the object(s) without recompiling.

-The only thing you have to do is to make up a scene graph in mind or on paper, then select the required operators, connect them, define their parameters and look at the result.
+The only thing you need to do is conceptualize a scene graph, either mentally or on paper.
+Then, select the required modules, connect them, define their parameters, and observe the result.

 Images/simpleFirstExample.png